ShakNat/DupyliCate/README.md

 	--self_simcut <float similarity percentage to remove self alignment hits with low similarity percentage> Default is 50.0

 	--hits <number of top hits to be considered for finding suitable orthologs in the reference organism> Default is 10

+	--ortho_candidates <user specified integer value for listing the potential ortholog candidates for low confidence ortholog cases> Default is 3

 	--occupancy <float number cutoff for MAFFT aligned file trimming> Default is 0.1